Navy leader calls fired carrier captain 'naive' or 'stupid' - KVIA

 “It was betrayal,” Modly said.
 “And I can tell you one other thing, because he did that he put it in the public’s forum and it’s now become a big controversy in Washington D.C., and across the country.”

 Shortly after reports of Modly’s accusations against Crozier began circulating in the news media Monday morning, some Democrats fired back.
-A leading Democrat on Capitol Hill.
-Sen. Tim Kaine of Virginia, said Modly was out of line.
+Sen. Tim Kaine of Virginia said Modly was out of line.

-Rep. Elaine Luria, a Virginia Democrat and former member of the Navy, called for Modly to be fired for his remarks, saying they show he is “in no way fit” to lead the Navy.
+Rep. Elaine Luria, a Virginia Democrat and Navy veteran, called for Modly to be fired, saying his remarks show he is “in no way fit” to lead the Navy.

+Asked Monday afternoon whether Defense Secretary Mark Esper still had full confidence in Modly, Pentagon spokesman Jonathan Hoffman declined to discuss the matter.

-The Navy’s top admiral, Mike Gilday, ordered a preliminary inquiry into events surrounding the handling of the crew in response to the outbreak of COVID-19 cases.
-The recommendations and findings by Adm.
-Robert Burke, the vice chief of naval operations, were expected to be submitted to Gilday Monday.
+Gilday has ordered an investigation into the matter, and the report by Adm.
+Robert Burke, the vice chief of naval operations, was initially expected Monday.
+Gilday has approved an extension and the report is now expected by week’s end.